apnadkarni/tcl-extension-template/README.md

 1. Download a [release](https://github.com/apnadkarni/tcl-extension-template/releases)

-2. Extract files to an empty directory where you will develop the extension.
+2. Extract files to an empty directory.

-3. Run `tclsh generate.tcl` and answer the prompts.
+3. Run `tclsh generate.tcl` as below.

 4. Run autoconf to generate the configure script.